Writer/Surfer

 Cons: Styling may not be for everyone, non-adjustable vents

 The silhouette of Bern’s Hendrix definitely earns points for being the most unique that we got our hands on.
 Featuring a decent-sized brim in the front and a spoiler in the back, it may not be everyone’s cup of tea.
 But, for those with the confidence and steeze to rock such a piece, the Hendrix will stand out.
 The Hendrix features some premium features that you’d expect at this price point, including Mips, and a dial in the rear to adjust the fit.
-There is also ample padding inside the helmet making it high on comfort.
+There is also ample padding inside the helmet, making it high on comfort.

-CHECK PRICE ON EVO CHECK PRICE ON AMAZON
+CHECK PRICE ON backcountry

 Anon Windham ($190)